 More than a decade after the song “Folsom Prison Blues” launched him into stardom in 1955, Johnny Cash’s career hit a rough patch.
 It was 1968, and Cash hadn’t released a hit in four years.
 He’d also developed a reputation for missing shows, along with an unhealthy relationship with alcohol and an addiction to amphetamine pills.
 He’d also fallen out of favor among fans and the media for his open affair with fellow country music star June Carter (soon to be June Carter Cash).
 Oh yeah, and then there were those career-damaging headlines of incidents of smuggling pills across the Mexico border.

 The Idea to Perform at Folsom State Prison

 The song — which has come to be regarded as one of the greatest country music songs of all time — is written from the point of view of a Folsom Prison inmate who “shot a man in Reno just to watch him die”.
-Cash explained in an interview with Rolling Stone that he’d tried to been trying to come up with the worst reason a person could have for killing another person.
+Cash explained in an interview with Rolling Stone that he was trying to come up with the worst reason a person could have for killing another person.

 Inside Folsom State Prison

 Personally invested in putting on a spectacular show, Cash performed a curated setlist of songs tailored toward his audience, including “Cocaine Blues,” “Jackson,” “Dark as a Dungeon,” the “Green, Green Grass of Home,” and — of course — the prison’s namesake tune.
 He closed with “Greystone Chapel,” a song that had been written by inmate Glen Sherley.
 Sherley, who hadn’t been informed that his song had made the setlist, was elated.